hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### Thomas Young

 Thomas Young, M.D.
-(1773-1829), best known for his demonstration of the interference of light, as well as for Young's modulus in elasticity theory, also contributed to the theory of capillary flow and wetting.
+(1773-1829), best known for his demonstration of the interference of light, as well as for Young's modulus in elasticity theory, also contributed to the theory of capillary flow and wetting (1805).
+Befitting his medical background, Young also wrote a theoretical study of cardiovascular fluid mechanics (1808).

 - T. Young, 1805:  An essay on the cohesion of fluids.  *Philosophical Transactions of the Royal Society of London*, 95:  67-87.

+- T. Young, 1808: Hydraulic investigations, subservient to an intended Croonian lecture on the motion of the blood.  *Philosophical Transactions of the Royal Society of London*, 98:  164-186.

 ### Faraday

 According to Peter A. Davidson, Michael Faraday (1791-1867) "tried to measure the voltage induced by the Thames flowing through the Earth's magnetic field", allegedly the "first experiment" in magnetohydrodynamics.
 After 3 days of effort at the Waterloo bridge, Faraday wrote "I could not...obtain any satisfactory results."
 (An illustration of this experiment may be found [here](https://nyheritage.contentdm.oclc.org/digital/collection/p16694coll20/id/327/).)
 Of course, *Faraday waves* are a phenomenon (observed in both granular media or liquids on a vibrating platform) named in his honor, though Faraday's own paper acknowledges prior work by Oersted, Wheatstone, Weber, "and probably others".
+On the practical side, in 1841 Faraday developed and patented a chimney to vent oil lamp combustion products out of the lanthorn of St. Catherine's lighthouse.

 - Michael Faraday, 1831:  On a peculiar class of acoustical figures; and on certain forms assumed by groups of particles upon vibrating elastic surfaces.  *Philosophical Transactions of the Royal Society of London*, 121:  299-340.